In this final post of this series, we will solve the two remaining passages and fine-tune the methods discussed so far.

 Based on this you can eliminate options A and B since they do not mention or refer to the popular the perception, image or view of Vikings

-Between C and D, the latter says — besides being violent pillagers.
+Between C and D. Option D says — to argue that besides being violent pillagers.
 This means that the author supports or acknowledges the fact that Vikings were violent pillagers.
 The author nowhere states this.
+Hence, C.

 Whenever you are caught between two options, always look for ways to reject.